 Nearly all Italian campgrounds are privately owned, so rates can vary rather widely.
 Not surprisingly, urban campgrounds are usually the most expensive.
 Our favorite campground in Rome, Camping Roma, charges about

-$35-40 for a tent site for two people and our small rental car.
+$35-40, adjusted seasonally, for a tent site for two people and our small rental car.
 At more rural locations, such as Camping Santa Fortunata near Sorrento, we pay about $30-40 a night, adjusted seasonally.

 The cost of the campground usually doesn’t affect our level of comfort: nearly all Italian campeggios offer hot showers, very clean and modern restroom facilities, and laundry and dish washing rooms.